YosysHQ/oss-cad-suite-build/README.md

 ARM based Linux devices such as Raspberry Pi 3, 4 or 400 can use this distribution package.

 ## linux-arm64
-ARM64 based Linux devices using 64bit CPU as in Raspberry Pi 4 and 400 (with 64bit version of OS installed), and also laptops as MNT Reform 2 can use this distribution package.
+ARM64 based Linux devices using 64bit CPU as in Raspberry Pi 4 and 400 (with 64bit version of OS installed), and also laptops like the MNT Reform 2 can use this distribution package.

 ## linux-riscv64
 RiscV-64 based Linux devices should use this distribtuion package, but please note that this is currently **untested**